beansai/beans-tutorials/what-if/source-sequence/README.md

 <img src="../../assets/images/beans-128x128.png" align="right" />

 # What-if with Source Sequence
-Sometimes we want to keep the ordering of the stops visiting for observing.
+Sometimes we want to keep the ordering of the stops visiting for observation.

 In this case, we can use ListItem's attribute source_seq.